 - 25% of US hospitals use AI-driven predictive analysis accroding to AI in Healthcare Statistics: Comprehensive List for 2025.

 Colleagues, we are talking about losing the sovereignty over information on our products.
 AI is competing with us in this aspect.
 And we are talking about potentially losing control in our interactions with professional customers and patients.
 At least getting in a more defensive position than ever before.
-Compared to this ‘express train’ (actually hitting us already), “Dr. Google” has been a handcar.
+Compared to this ‘express train’ (already hitting us), “Dr. Google” has been a handcar.

-Where the general challenge might not be unique to healthcare industry.
-But the impact and relevance might be more drastic, as the right information on disease treatment and management is key for patients receiving the best, safe and efficacious therapy.
+Where the general challenge might not be unique to the healthcare industry.
+But the impact and relevance might be more drastic, as the right information on disease treatment and management is key for patients receiving the best, safe, and efficacious therapy.
+And the information provided by AI is certainly influencing levels of trust and confidence in products, if not in the companies providing them.

-I think, strategies and approaches still need to be well elaborated.
+I think strategies and approaches still need to be well elaborated.
 But definitely not to be ignored anymore.
+If the pressure for change has not been strong enough so far, it is definitely there now.